Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Problem Formulation

 \begin{definition} Given an evacuation network, we say a valid dynamic flow is an \textit{evacuation schedule} if the following are satisfied: \begin{itemize}[leftmargin=*] \item all evacuees end up at some safe node, \item no single dynamic flow has any intermediary wait-time (i.e. $a_v-a_u = T_{uv}$ and, \item the underlying flow (without considering time) is confluent, where if two single dynamic flows use the same vertex (possibly at different times), their underlying path afterwards is identical. \end{itemize} \end{definition}

-A natural objective to optimize for during evacuation planning is the metric average evacuation time of the evacuees.
-Optimizing for this objective ensures that the evacuation time of the evacuees, on average, is as small as possible.
-To define it formally, let $t_i$ denote the evacuation time of evacuee $i$.
-We can then formally define the following problem:
+Two natural objectives to minimize are the average evacuation time of the evacuees and the evacuation completion time.
+To define these formally, let $t_i$ denote the evacuation time of evacuee $i$.
+We then formally define the following problems:

 \begin{problem}{Average Dynamic Confluent Flow Problem (\avgcostproblem{})}.
 Given an evacuation network, let $T_{max}$ represent an upper bound on evacuation time.
 Find an evacuation schedule such that all evacuees arrive at some safe node before time $T_{max}$ while minimizing $\frac{1}{|W|}\sum_{i \in W} t_i$. \end{problem}